 Google keeps its ranking signals secret for the most part.
-It has been said there are over 200 different signals Google uses to rank pages, and some think there are closer to 1000.
+It’s said there are over 200 different signals Google uses to rank pages.
+Some believe there are closer to 1000.

-As a business owner or webmaster, you can’t possibly worry about 1000 different things for each and every page you publish on your website.
-But you can focus on the most important 5.
+As a business owner or webmaster, you cannot worry about 1,000 things for each page you publish on your website.
+But you can focus on the most important five.

 It is important to remember that Google ranks pages, not websites.
 As you’ll learn below, your site performance as a whole plays a critical role in how individual pages rank.
 But, for the most part, you have to think of each page as a separate entity, and devote time and effort to each new page.

-If you can remember when you launched your last site or updated your site design, your homepage got the most attention.
-You probably went through a couple different options for layouts, images, edited spelling and grammar, had multiple people check links and make sure it all loaded quickly, and behaved well on mobile devices.
+If you think back to your last site launch or redesign, your homepage probably got the most attention.
+You went through a couple different options for layouts and images.
+You edited spelling and fixed grammar mistakes.
+You had several people check links and make sure it all loaded fast.
+You tested everything on desktop and mobile.

-That is the same effort you should be giving to any page you want to rank well.
-It is very often the case that your homepage does not bring in the most organic search traffic.
+That effort is the same you should be giving any page you want to rank well.
+It is often the case that your homepage does not bring in the most organic search traffic.

 You could spend days, or weeks, perfecting pages.
 But that is not sustainable.
-And because your interior pages are usually the first place a visitor lands, you need to pay attention to the details on those pages as well.
+Because your interior pages are usually the first place a visitor lands, you need to pay attention to the details of those pages.

 Have another set of eyes proofread it.
 Change the image that doesn’t look right.
 Double check every link.
 Make sure the page is loading quickly, and looks great on mobile devices.
 Spend some time writing an enticing title tag, and meta description for every page.